 These accelerants help people take advantage of opportunities when they do exist.
 But the structural issue is that the few opportunities that do exist are not valuable enough to be scaled.
 As a result, there just isn’t the demand–particularly from lenders and investors–where and when we need it.
-The good news is that this is such a solvable problem–even with some of the highest crime rates this city has ever seen.
+The result is that the rate at which vacancies increase is higher than the rate at which houses can be demolished or rehabilitated.

 Slashing property taxes will create an environment in which crime actually can be defeated — as it did in Boston.
 In fact, it is precisely because crime is so rampant, that it cannot and will not be defeated without creating more valuable opportunities for investment.